 As is usual in the 4WD world, Land Rover led the way, with the 2019 Australian release of the first plug-in hybrid-electric 4WD – a ‘real’ 4WD, with ground clearance and low-range gearing – the Range Rover Sport P400e PHEV.

-We borrowed a press-test vehicle for an evaluation and we can see how this powertrain could bring electrification to the Australian 4WD scene, without introducing so-called ‘range anxiety’.
+We borrowed a press-test vehicle for an evaluation and we saw how this powertrain could bring electrification to the Australian 4WD scene, without introducing so-called ‘range anxiety’.

 The Sport 400e test vehicle was an HSE, fitted with low-range gearing and height-adjustable air suspension, but unfortunately sat on 21-inch road-only tyres.
 This rubber could not be risked even on our mild off-road circuit.

-Another off-road restriction was that the hybrid package included replacement of the spare wheel by a stack of lithium batteries.
-There was no spare wheel and tyre; just a can of gorilla snot and a small air compressor.
+Other off-road restrictions were that the hybrid package included replacement of the spare wheel by a stack of lithium batteries (there was no spare wheel and tyre: just a can of gorilla snot and a small air compressor) and the location of intercoolers at the ends of the front bumper bar.

 We think that as hybrids become more commonplace and future 4WD platforms are designed around electric powertrains there’ll be sufficient space for larger batteries and full-sized spare wheels that the Australian market needs.